mylinuxforwork/dotfiles-installer/docs/getting-started/overview.md

 ![image](/mainscreen.jpg)

-You can easily install Dotfiles configurations by downloading the url to a .dotinst file and following the app's instructions.
+You can easily install Dotfiles configurations by downloading the url to a `.dotinst` file and following the app's instructions.

 The Dotfiles Installer automatically creates a backup of the existing configuration for you.
 In addition, the app can protect your personal customizations so that they are not overwritten during an update.

-# Dotfiles Installer Folders
+## Dotfiles Installer Folders

-.myfotfiles:

-Dotfiles will be stored in the .mydotfiles folder within your home directory.
+Dotfiles will be stored in the `.mydotfiles` folder within your `home` directory.
 You can change the folder in preferences.

-.local

 ## For Developers